Pros / Arlo is one of the easiest systems in our review to install.

 Verdict / Arlo is easy to install, but its video clarity doesn't compare well with most wired home surveillance systems.

-Netgear's Arlo system is one of two home surveillance systems in our review that are wireless.
+Arlo is one of two home surveillance systems in our review that are wireless.
 This makes the system easy to install, but also that it runs on battery power.
 The video quality is good, but it lacks the polish of most wired systems.
 The customer support is good, but only available to paying subscribers after three months.

 In our tests, Arlo had good daytime video clarity close to the camera and at distances of 20 and 30 feet.
 It did more poorly at 10 feet, worse than over half of the home surveillance cameras we tested.
 The camera had no problems with movement, color accuracy or capturing a person's face, though.